 Assigning Data Types in Function Parameters

 When we define our function’s parameters, we can specify a type after our parameter name.
-This is just as we would do define a type for a variable as seen in our previous example.
+This is just as we would define a type for a variable as seen in our previous example.
 This means something like the following in JavaScript, would be written like so in TypeScript:

 // example in JavaScript